 Are you having problems maintaining the motivation to accomplish your goals? – maybe you’ve watched a good documentary on TV, listing the numerous advantages of exercising.
 You then immediately start exercising but two days in, you quit, citing excuses that seem reasonable like ‘I’m way too busy for this.’

 Motivation is an integral part of your day to day life.
-The level of motivation you can muster greatly impacts how you go about in achieving your goals.
+The level of motivation you can muster, greatly impacts how you go about achieving your goals.

 If you’re highly motivated, you’ll accomplish your goals faster and much more efficiently than someone lacking motivation.
 The thing is, finding motivation isn’t all that difficult.
 But ensuring that your motivation lasts long enough to actually do some good is where you have your work cut out for you.

 There’s a great need for building lasting motivation, but we’ll get there.
 First, there are some things you should know about motivation.